isomerpages/moe-eunoiajc/_whyej/Bryan Lee – Class of 2024.md

 <p>Bryan Lee (23-U5) is an exemplary student who pursued Mathematics and
 Sciences with passion as an ETPS scholar and a Further Mathematics student, while also giving his best in his House and Badminton CCA.</p>
-<p>Heading to EJC, I was prepared to participate in what I am passionate
+<p>"Heading to EJC, I was prepared to participate in what I am passionate
 about, but really focus on my academic studies.
 However, the energy in EJC really is infectious, and I found myself investing my time into things I never thought I would, like House committee and CCA dinners, and enjoying